NaanProphet/tripodvideoninja/_posts/2022-07-19-videographers-guide-to-videographers.markdown

 - Boomy audio not synced with the mixer
 - A curious, pervasive fuzzy quality in the edited videos [see more on that below]

 I sincerely do not believe the folks who edited the videos would have watched them if it were their own event.
-They obviously thought otherwise, "Can all these be better?
+They obviously thought otherwise.

+> "Can all these be better?
 Yes, absolutely.
 But is it horrible and not even worth watching?
 I disagree with that."

 What I realized is that editing is inherently subjective and thus difficult to shape.

-"We've done hundreds of weddings, and we have not once received remarks like this.
+> "We've done hundreds of weddings, and we have not once received remarks like this.
 We understand everyone has different expectations," yada yada yada.

 They invalidate you and make you feel like **you're** the one with the problem.

 Krishna, surely you saw some of their work before hiring them.
 Didn't you know what you were getting into?